lasalazarr/guide-monolithic-to-microservices/README.md

 - lab02: It includes the structure of our project that exposes an API rest of administration of the members and groups of Hackday participating users, manages persistence using mongo as NoSQL base.
 - lab03: In the same way that the monotilo branch is composed of two folders start and finish.
 - lab04: Contains the initial project to base it on microservices and the folder finish the whole workshop.

-Each branch has a file readme.md by which begins the workshop of each pattern of construction of each application.

 ## Monoliths